 During this time, RCTs may be performed on a subset of the population.
 Unusually, the approach allows for multiple RCTs to be performed on the cohort, either in series or parallel.
 An RCT will choose a subset of the cohort to study according to set inclusion and exclusion criteria.
 In the case of Relton’s menopausal hot flushes study, a subset of 48 patients was identified in this way.
 This subset is then randomly allocated to either the control or experimental arm—in this case, 24 to each.

-A novel consent design is then used, similar to that presented by Zelen and used in the ECLS trials discussed in Chapter 2.
+A novel consent design is then used, similar to a design previously presented by Zelen.
 Only the patients who are randomized to the experimental arm—to receive the homeopathic treatment—are asked to consent to the trial.
 The control group is never informed that they are part of a trial or asked to consent.
 The ethical justification here is less controversial than in the ECLS case, though, because the control patients have already consented to have their data collected and studied by consenting to be a part of the cohort study.

 The great boon of this design is that it prevents researchers having to obtain consent from patients to take part in a study where they don’t know whether they’ll receive a placebo or the real thing.
 Relton describes her difficult experiences as a practicing homeopath taking part in a clinical trial earlier in her career, having to explain to patients that they would have a 50-50 chance of receiving the “real” treatment, and finding that many patients would walk away, preferring to receive the guaranteed treatment instead.
 For sure, recruitment is always a challenge for clinical trials, especially double-blind placebo-controlled trials in which consent must be obtained from patients to take the chance of receiving no active treatment for their condition.